SunflexZone Anti-ALPR Privacy Solutions

 After reading the ACLU report above, you will see that of all the captures that are made, less than one percent is tied to a "person of interest".
 Rarely is this person of interest a dangerous terrorist or even a wanted felon.
 The vast majority of the arrests are for drivers operating on a suspended or revoked license or some other minor offense.
 Yet you will hear time after time the justifications for LPR systems as having prevented an abduction or terrorist and led to recovery of countless stolen cars.
 The agencies are as honest about this as they are about the (over) use of force.

 Protect yourself from the prying eyes of the ever encroaching police state now.
 Check out our products and protect your right to privacy.
-But more importantly, spread the word about LPR systems and it's abuses, both potential and already standard practice.
+But more importantly, spread the word about LPR systems and it's abuses, both those that may be potential as well as that which is already standard practice.
 Write your legislators from the local level on up.
-Tell them you will not stand by and watch this country turn into an all our police state.
+Tell them you will not stand by and watch this country turn into an all out police state.
 We would love to move on to selling fishing gear or performance enhancements for your hot rod; but in the meantime we will push forward with our line of countermeasures and continue the research and development to give the citizen a tool to safeguard their right to privacy.